mvolkmann/blog/src/prolog.md

    Note how a rule can be used to find values for any of its arguments, searching in multiple directions.

-Questions perform "unification" which basically means finding values for variables on that cause a relationship to hold.
+Questions (aka queries) perform "unification" which basically means finding values for variables that cause a relationship to hold.
 This requires pattern matching search and backtracking.
 Unification relies on the properties of {% aTargetBlank "https://en.wikipedia.org/wiki/Horn_clause", "Horn clauses" %}.